 Calculate how much stamp duty you will pay:

 A stamp duty refund may be available if you are moving house.
-The refund and may be claimed online or by post and the must now be submitted within 12 months following the sale of your previous home.
+The refund can be claimed online, or by post, and must be submitted within 12 months after the sale of your previous home.

 Full qualifying criteria can be found in our moving house section.